19hours/sg-statutes/Acts/Residential Property Act.md

 (4) Notwithstanding any approval given by the Minister or the Controller for the purposes of subsection (1)(a) or (b), as the case may be, the Controller may —

-(a) if he subsequently discovers that the limited liability partnership owns any residential property in respect of which the Minister has not granted any approval under section 25 or 26 for the limited liability partnership to purchase, acquire or retain the residential property and the residential property is not non-restricted residential property; or
+(a) if he subsequently discovers that the limited liability partnership owns any residential property in respect of which the Minister or the Controller, as the case may be, has not granted any approval under section 25 or 26 for the limited liability partnership to purchase, acquire or retain the residential property and the residential property is not non-restricted residential property; or

+[35/2010 wef 17/01/2011]

 (b) if he subsequently discovers that the limited liability partnership had made a misrepresentation to the Controller,